open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 FluxDeployment is used to apply the generated objects to a cluster.
 In the background, it's leveraging Flux's Kustomization object.
-This object's status will contain any errors that could occur during applying generated content, like invalid data, invalid CRDs, invalid yaml, no access to the cluster, permission issues, etc. Each component will have a `FluxDeployer` applying some kind of component data to the cluster such as, Deployments, ConfigMaps, ReplicaSets, etc.
+This object's status will contain any errors that could occur during applying generated content, like invalid data, invalid CRDs, invalid yaml, no access to the cluster, permission issues, etc. Each component has a `FluxDeployer` applying some kind of component data to the cluster such as, Deployments, ConfigMaps, ReplicaSets, etc.

 **OCIRepository**:

-There should be one OCIRepository per component.
-The OCIRepository object is created by FluxDeployer.
+There should be one OCIRepository resource per component.
+The OCIRepository is created by the FluxDeployer.
 OCIRepository will contain any errors regarding the content of the internal registry.

 **Kustomization**: